D-Day Landings marathon

 2004: Celebration of the 60th anniversary of D-Day and the Battle of Normandy.

-2006: La Rochambelle becames a 5K solidarity race-walk in downtown Caen.
-Creation of the 10K de la Liberté.
-The Pegasus became a half-marathon.
+2006: Passage of la Rochambelle in a race-walk in aid of the fight against cancer in downtown Caen.
+Creation of the 10km de la Liberté.
+Pegasus half-marathon.

 2007: 20th anniversary of Les Courses de la Liberté.